mpv-player/mpv/DOCS/man/en/options.rst

     lower border" and "--20+-10" means "place 20 pixels beyond the right and 10 pixels beyond the top border".

-    If an external window is specified using the ``--wid`` option, then the x and y coordinates are relative to the top-left corner of the window rather than the screen.
+    If an external window is specified using the ``--wid`` option, this option is ignored.

     The coordinates are relative to the screen given with ``--screen`` for the video output drivers that fully support ``--screen``.

     *NOTE*: Generally only supported by GUI VOs.
 Ignored for encoding.